 On this page:

-In addition to these standard repayment options, veterinary students may also have access to the following repayment and loan forgiveness programs.
+In addition to standard repayment options, veterinarians may have access to these repayment and loan forgiveness programs:

 - Veterinary Medicine Loan Repayment Program

 - Army Active Duty Health Professions Loan Repayment Program